 \begin{definition} \begin{itemize} \item A ``partial guardrail'' is a function $h$ defined on a subset of $\delta_5$ such that $h(\alpha)\in \chi$ for $\alpha\in S^0\cap\dom(h)$, and $h(\alpha) \in \omega^{<\omega}\times \omega$ for $\alpha\in S^4\cap\dom(h)$. \item A ``countable guardrail'' is a partial guardrail with countable domain.
 A ``full guardrail'' is a partial guardrail with domain $\delta_5$. \end{itemize} \end{definition}

-We will use the following lemma, which is a consequence of the Engelking-Karlowicz theorem~\cite{MR0196693} on the density of box products (cf.~\cite[5.1]{MR3513558}): \begin{lemma} (As $|\delta_5|\le 2^\chi$.)
-There is a family $H^*$ of full guardrails of cardinality $\chi$ such that each countable guardrail is extended by some $h\in H^*$.
+We will use the following lemma, which is a consequence of the Engelking-Kar{\l}owicz theorem~\cite{MR0196693} on the density of box products (cf.~\cite[5.1]{MR3513558}): \begin{lemma} (As $|\delta_5|\le 2^\chi$ and $\chi^{\aleph_0}=\chi$.)
+There is a family $H^*$ of full guardrails with $|H^*|=\chi$, such that each countable guardrail is extended by some $h\in H^*$.
 We will fix such an $H^*$ and enumerate it as $(h^*_\ve)_{\ve\in \chi}$. \end{lemma}

-Note that the notion of guardrail (and the density property required in Lemma\ref{use.EK}) only depends on $\chi$, $\delta_5$, $S^0$ and $S^4$, i.e., on fixed parameters; so we can fix an $H^*$ that will work for all cofinal parameters $\bar w=(w_\alpha)_{\alpha\in S^4}$.
+Note that the notion of guardrail (and the density property required in Lemma~\ref{use.EK}) only depends on $\chi$, $\delta_5$, $S^0$ and $S^4$, i.e., on fixed parameters; so we can fix an $H^*$ that will work for all cofinal parameters $\bar w=(w_\alpha)_{\alpha\in S^4}$.